atakankartli/RaspberryPi-ST7066-HD44780-Driver/README.md

 # ST7066, HD44780 Driver for Raspberry Pi

-This is a repository that provides a driver for the ST7066 and HD44780 LCD controllers for use with Raspberry Pi.
+This is a repository that provides a driver for the 20x2 ST7066u which is based on HD44780 LCD controller.
 The driver utilizes the pigpio library as a dependency.

 ## Installation